 Proofing options allow you to check spelling in ArcGIS Pro.
-For example, you can spell-check the metadata of datasets, layers, and other project items.
+For example, you can spell-check text elements on a layout and the metadata of datasets, maps, layers, and other project items.
 Spell-checking is also available in some other areas of the application.

 To open the Proofing options, follow these steps:

 - From an open project, click the Project tab on the ribbon.
 Or, from the ArcGIS Pro start page, click Settings in the lower left corner.